coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 they are invisible.
 It likewise negates the effects of *blur* and *displacement.* (In this, it works just like the *faerie fire* spell).
 The dust also reveals figments, *mirror images*, and *projected images* for what they are.
-A creature coated with the dust takes a --30 penalty on its Hide checks.
-The dust's effect lasts for 5 minutes.
+A creature coated with the dust takes a –30 penalty on its Hide checks.
+The dust’s effect lasts for 5 minutes.

 *Dust of appearance* is typically stored in small silk packets or hollow bone tubes.